1

 Once all three tests pass, do this self-check before the quiz:

-“Search this tutorial mentally across all four refactors.
+Without using the word “Protocol”: search this tutorial mentally across all four refactors (Steps 2, 4, 5, and 6).
 In each one, you replaced direct exposure of a design decision with what kind of thing?
-The four answers are different in form but all an instance of the same move.”
+The four answers are different in form but all instances of the same move.

 Starter files